- Prime Areas

 The use of ICT in our nurseries makes the Bright Little Stars Learning Programme current and progressive; children are surrounded by ever evolving technology and naturally this becomes a fascination very early on.

 In order to focus this interest and promote child centred learning, ICT is embedded in the children’s daily routines and experiences.
-Our computer based learning programme appeals to the natural direct learning style of young children while building children’s confidence when using touch screen technology.
+Our Bright Little Stars On-line Resource Finder App offers opportunities in all areas of learning and appeals to the natural direct learning style of children, while building children’s confidence when using touch screen technology.

 Children’s basic need for information and the development of communication skills are key to their success in life.
 We provide opportunities for playing, socialising and learning through the use of ICT; these activities are not solitary or restricted activities therefore children are learning many skills other than just the operation of equipment.
-Children’s learning around the ‘special sound of the week’ is extended by viewing real life demonstrations, images and footage using the touch screen computers and taking images of real life objects to investigate and share with peers.
+Children’s learning is extended by viewing real life demonstrations, images and footage using the touch screen computers and taking images of real life objects to investigate and share with peers.

 Some examples of skills children learn are co-operation and turn taking, investigation and explanation, problem-solving and elaboration and how to role play and imagine.